 Formal Socialization takes through direct instruction and education in schools and colleges.
 Family is, however, the primary and the most influential source of education.
 Children learn their language, customs, norms, and values in the family where the socialization takes place informally.

-As we have discussed above that the socialization is the process of learning group norms, habits, and ideals.
-There are four factors of this process of learning.
+As we have discussed above socialization is the process of learning group norms, habits, and ideals.
+There are four factors in this process of learning.
 These are as follows-

 Imitation means copying someone else’s actions.
 Mead defines it as a “self-conscious assumption of another’s acts or roles.”